KelvinOfori2/SummarizeAi/README.md

 ```

 On first run this will:
-- ✓ Connect to PostgreSQL
+- Connect to PostgreSQL
-- ✓ Download NLTK language data automatically
+- Download NLTK language data
-- ✓ Create all database tables
+- Create all database tables
-- ✓ Create the admin account
+- Seed the admin account
-- ✓ Start the API server at **http://localhost:8000**
+- Start the API server at http://localhost:8000

 You should see: